michael2012z/BitBible/markdown/KJV/files/1Kgs.md

 ## 1 Kings 5

-1. And Hiram king of Tyre sent his servants unto Solomon; for he had heard that they had anointed him king in the room of his father: for Hiram was ever a lover of David.Hiram: also called, Huram
+1. And Hiram king of Tyre sent his servants unto Solomon; for he had heard that they had anointed him king in the room of his father: for Hiram was ever a lover of David.

 2. And Solomon sent to Hiram, saying,